-Tracer could indicate radiation benefit to patientJune 3rd, 2014 in Cancer /
+Tracer could indicate radiation benefit to patientJune 3rd, 2014 by Chris Thomas in Cancer /

 The study aims to use robust methodology to quantify how beneficial radiation is for patients, and how long they feel better after receiving it.
 Credit: Urology San Antonio

 A world-first radiotherapy treatment trial by University of WA researchers could have a major impact on the quality of life for mesothelioma patients.

 Funded by an almost $100,000 Cancer Council WA grant, the research team is exploring why some patients respond to radiotherapy treatment while others don't, as well as developing tests to predict whether patients will respond to avoid people being treated unnecessarily.